topickering/news-summary-challenge/README.md

 # News Summary

 A single page web application which:
-* grabs headlines from the Guardian newspaper API and displays them;
+* grabs politics headlines from the Guardian newspaper API and displays them;
 * allows user to click on a headline and see a summary of the article;
 * each summary page provides a link to the original article.

 # News Summary challenge